HeshanKarunaratne/notes/README.md

     - SpringBoot is a spring module for RAD(Rapid Application Development) with extra support of autoconfiguration, embedded application servers, auto dependency resolution, management endpoints, spring boot CLI

     8 .
 What is the difference between @Controller and @RestController annotations?
-    - @Controller maps the model object to a view or template and makes it human-readable but @RestController simply returns the object and data as JSON or XML
+    - @Controller: It is used to mark classes as Spring MVC controllers.
+These classes handle web requests and usually return views
+    - @RestController: It is a specialization of the @Controller annotation.
+It's used to create REST ful web services.
+It automatically converts Java objects into JSON or XML responses

     9 .
 What is the difference between @RequestMapping and @GetMapping annotations?
     - @RequestMapping can be used with GET,POST,PUT and many other request methods using the method attribute on the annotation